 Make a robot crawl.

-The code for this checkpoint contains the following files, available as a zip archive.
+The code for this project contains the following files, which are available in a zip archive:

 ||The file in which you will write your agents.|

 ||Abstract class for general reinforcement learning environments (compare to mdp.py).|

 ||Plug-in for the Gridworld graphical display.
 You can ignore this file entirely.|